Skip to main content

 Contact owner sync

-3. Change the owner in Aloware.
+3. Open the same contact in Aloware.

 Phone number format sync